Chart Color Schemes

 Kiama Downs - Minnamurra's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-The most prevalent medical conditions are arthritis (9.3%) and mental health issues (7.9%).
-About 68.0% claim to be free from medical ailments, compared to 65.2% in the rest of NSW.
-The area has a higher proportion of seniors aged 65 and over at 26.1% (1,557 people), compared to 20.9% in the rest of NSW.
-Health outcomes among seniors are notably strong, surpassing those of the general population in health metrics.
+Private health cover is high at approximately 58% (~3,447 people), compared to 52.7% in Rest of NSW.
+The most common medical conditions are arthritis (9.3%) and mental health issues (7.9%).
+About 68.0% report no medical ailments, compared to 65.2% across Rest of NSW.
+Around 26.1% of residents are aged 65 and over (1,557 people), higher than the 20.9% in Rest of NSW.
+Health outcomes among seniors exceed those of the general population.

 Frequently Asked Questions - Health